ariesiitr/-WeldRight-IITBOMBAY-TECHFEST/README.md

 The end goal of this competition is to enable the Godrej Aerospace team to produce defect-free products every time.

+# PROJECT AIM :
+Our project's aim is to do advanced analytics on welder’s details provided in the dataset and to build a model to predict defects before it occurs as per the input parameters.

 # Brief Walkthrough of work done :
 ●	 Cleaning and Preprocessing the data using necessary techniques.
 ●	Getting insight from data by doing necessary EDA.